RubendeBruin/DAVE/README.md

 ## Note

-This project relies on EquilibriumCore for geometry and force calculations.
+This project relies on DAVEcore for geometry and force calculations.
 This compiled module is downloaded when starting the gui for the first time.